dinomite505/learning_docker/docker-container-assignment/README.md

 <br>

 So what is the purpose of connecting containers to a custom network?
 Their communication purpose varies but often includes inter-container communication, load balancing, data sharing, and exposing services to the wider network or internet while maintaining internal control and security.

+:heavy_exclamation_mark: NOTE :heavy_exclamation_mark: : Containers connected to default `bridge` network don't have DNS server built into it by default.
+They are assigned dynamic IP addresses by Docker's IPAM driver.
+On the other hand, containers attached to a `custom network` use Docker's embedded DNS server which means those containers use DNS naming and Docker uses the container names as the equivalent of a host name for containers to talk with each other.
+Containers are designed to be dynamic, and their IP addresses may change as they stop, restart or are relocated to different hosts.
+So, rather than relying on fixed IP addresses, use DNS resolution instead.

 `docker network connect` - dynamically creates a NIC in a container on an existing virtual network.
 <br>